 – In August, CJRS paid 80% of wages up to £2,500 for the hours employees don’t work.
 Employers were required to pay employer NIC and pension contributions.

-– In September, CJRS is paying 70% of wages up to £2,187.50 for the hours employees don’t work.
-Employers will pay a minimum of 10% of wages for the hours employees don’t work plus employer NIC and pension contributions.
+– In September, CJRS paid 70% of wages up to £2,187.50 for the hours employees don’t work.
+Employers were required to pay a minimum of 10% of wages for the hours employees don’t work plus employer NIC and pension contributions.

-– In October, CJRS will pay 60% of wages up to £1,875 for the hours employees don’t work.
-Employers will pay a minimum of 20% of wages for the hours employees don’t work plus employer NIC and pension contributions.
+– In October, CJRS paid 60% of wages up to £1,875 for the hours employees don’t work.
+Employers were required to pay a minimum of 20% of wages for the hours employees don’t work plus employer NIC and pension contributions.

 Statutory redundancy payments to furloughed employees who are made redundant are to be based on normal wage rather than on a reduced furlough rate.